floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_configuration.md

 You can use more than one authentication domain.
 Each authentication domain has a freely selectable name (e.g. `basic_auth_internal`), `enabled` flags and an `order`.
 This makes it possible to chain authentication domains together.
 Search Guard will execute them in the order provided.
 If the user could be authenticated by a domain, the rest of the chain is skipped, so "first one wins".

-You can enable or disable an authentication domain for HTTP/REST and transport independantly.
-This is for example useful if you want to use differen autehentication methods for `TransportClients`.
+You can enable or disable an authentication domain for HTTP/REST and transport independently.
+This is for example useful if you want to use different authentication methods for `TransportClients`.

 The `http_authenticator` specifies which authentication method you want to use on the HTTP layer.